The 2008 South Bass Island Kayak Rendezvous will be

 except you.

-Try to make sure everybody is safe.
 Do not be afraid to mention something about

-safety to another kayaker.
 If you see somebody that needs help, or is in a

 uncomfortable or un safe situation please help them get to shore.
-But do not count on

 The waters near South Bass Island are very exposed.
 If you venture far from land